NoahUeffing/golang_REST_server/README.md

 Note that "%20" is used to denote spaces in the URL search parameter, %27 for apostrophe, %3B for semicolon etc. See all character encodings [here.](https://www.w3schools.com/tags/ref_urlencode.ASP)

+Run testing script by using the command "go test" in the project directory.

+# Docker Useage:

+To build the Docker image, with Docker running, use the command "docker build --tag golang-rest-server ./" in the project directory.

+Then to run the Docker image as a container, use the command "docker run --publish 4041:4041 golang-rest-server" in the project directory.

 # Details:

-Manually tested using Google Chrome and Mozilla Firefox.
+Manually tested using Google Chrome, Mozilla Firefox and Postman.

-Run testing script by using the command "go test" in the project directory.

 Implmentation includes adding artist and album names from their respective tables.
 [Database info](https://data-xtractor.com/knowledgebase/chinook-database-sample/)